prakhar1989/docker-curriculum/tutorial/src/index.md

 root@53af252b771a:/opt/flask-app# exit
 ```

 Wohoo!
 That works!
-Magically Docker made the correct host file entry in `/etc/hosts` which means that `es:9200` correctly resolves to the IP address of the ES container.
+On user-defined networks like foodtrucks-net, containers can not only communicate by IP address, but can also resolve a container name to an IP address.
+This capability is called *automatic service discovery*.
 Great!
 Let's launch our Flask container for real now -

 ```bash
 $ docker run -d --net foodtrucks-net -p 5000:5000 --name foodtrucks-web prakhar1989/foodtrucks-web